BouakkazLotfiG/biometric-time-clock/API.md

 ## Introduction

-This document provides comprehensive documentation for the Biometric Time Clock API, which allows for managing employees and their check-in/check-out times .
+This document provides comprehensive documentation for the Biometric Time Clock API, which allows for managing employees and their check-in/check-out times.

 ---